-F. Permit and review procedures
+G. Permit and review procedures

-- 1. Any tree or vegetation activity shall require a critical area permit unless it does not require city review and approval, as provided in BIMC 16.20.090.A or BIMC 16.20.090.C. - 2.
-Applications for critical area permits for tree or vegetation activities shall include: - a.
+- 1. Applications for critical area permits for tree or vegetation activities shall include: - a.
 City of Bainbridge Island Master Land Use Application (hyperlink); - b.
-A letter or report from an International Society of Arboriculture (ISA) certified arborist for any tree removal or coppicing; - c.
-Documentation in letter format by a geotechnical engineer licensed in the State of Washington if required pursuant to BIMC 16.20.090.B. - d.
+A letter or report from an International Society of Arboriculture (ISA) certified arborist for any tree removal or coppicing greater than 2,500 square feet; - c.
+Documentation in letter format by a geotechnical engineer licensed in the State of Washington if required pursuant to BIMC 16.20.090.C. - d.
 A letter or report from an International Society of Arboriculture (ISA) Tree Risk Assessment Qualified (TRAQ) arborist for removal of any hazard tree; - e.
-A replanting plan if required pursuant to BIMC 16.20.090.C(2); and - f.
-Any additional information required by other sections of this Chapter. - 3.
-The director may not approve a critical area permit if the tree or vegetation activity would create or result in a net loss to one or more critical area functions or values. - 4.
+A replanting plan if required pursuant to BIMC 16.20.090.C; and - f.
+Any additional information required by other sections of this Chapter.

+- 2. A critical area permit for tree or vegetation activity shall not be approved if it creates or results in a net loss to one or more critical area functions or values. - 3.
 The city may request technical review from qualified professionals or other agencies at the applicant's expense to ensure no net loss in critical area functions and values.